Fauci says Trump campaign ad twists his words on virus

 But a complete clip of Fauci's comments, made during an interview in March with Fox News, shows the doctor saying: "I have been devoting almost full time on this.
 I'm down at the White House virtually every day with the task force.
 It's every single day.
 So, I can't imagine that under any circumstances that anybody could be doing more."

-As a leading member of the White House task force on the novel coronavirus, the 79-year-old doctor has frequently had to walk a fine line in attempting to clarify — or correct — the president's often incautious assertions about the disease or the treatments and vaccines being developed against COVID-19.
+As a leading member of the White House task force on the coronavirus, the 79-year-old doctor has frequently had to walk a fine line in attempting to clarify -- or correct -- the president's often incautious assertions about the disease or the treatments and vaccines being developed against Covid-19.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login